 “Bill’s Birthday Bash“, a 2016 short film by E. M. Walker, is a visual manifestation of a state of mind; as a mirror of modern isolation and surreptitious loneliness, the film illustrates just how social deprivation can reduce even the most sanguine individuals to a morose state.
 Bill O’Donnell, unremarkable by most accounts, is preparing to celebrate his 39th birthday.
 When his guests fail to arrive, Bill grows restless.

-Consolidated to a single set of birthday decor and victuals, Bill’s enthusiasm and accompanying festive falsehoods serve to starkly contrast the depths of his despair; through pained phone calls and a subsequent struggle to contain his emotions, the apartment that he occupies becomes a projection of his soul.
+Confined to a tight apartment of birthday decorations, Bill’s enthusiasm and accompanying festive falsehoods serve to starkly contrast the depths of his despair; through pained phone calls and a subsequent struggle to contain his emotions, the space that he occupies becomes a projection of his soul.
 In bracing against certain defeat, Bill has produced a haven of hope, only to find its superficiality trumped by a pervasive emptiness.